tinygrad/tinygrad/README.md

 ### mlops

-mlops are mid level ops, there's 14 of them.
+mlops are mid level ops, there's 13 of them.
 They understand memory allocation and derivatives

 ```
 Relu, Log, Exp                  # unary ops
 Sum, Max                        # reduce ops (with axis argument)
 Add, Sub, Mul, Pow              # binary ops (with broadcasting)
 Reshape, Transpose, Slice       # movement ops
-Matmul, Conv2D(NCHW)            # processing ops
+Conv2D(NCHW)                    # processing op (Matmul is also Conv2D)
 ```

 You no longer need to write mlops for a new accelerator